-Cigarettes is projected to return to growth in retail volume terms from 2021 as COVID-19 restrictions are eased and the economy starts on its path to recovery.
+Cigarettes is projected to see steady growth in retail volume terms from 2022 as COVID-19 restrictions are lifted and the economy reopens.
 Low-income consumers should once again be able to afford to purchase cigarettes, which would be significant, while it would also provide a boost to Vietnam National Tobacco Corp (Vinataba), for which these consumers represent a key source of sales.

 Cigarettes also faces the dual challenge of declining smoking prevalence and the potential rise of alternative products which are perceived to be less harmful, such as heated tobacco.
 With the leading tobacco companies looking to diversify their offering into these new product areas it is unlikely that cigarettes will see significant growth over the forecast period, although a large and loyal consumer base should ensure sales do continue to grow.